DHI/terracotta/docs/tutorials/wsgi.rst

 -------

 Systemd will take care of starting and restarting the Gunicorn process.
-For the we create a file ``/etc/systemd/system/terracotta.service``:
+For that we create a file ``/etc/systemd/system/terracotta.service``:

 .. code-block:: ini